 Many research participants said that multicultural or international environments held a particular attraction for them.
 For example, research participants were drawn to London as an "intercultural" or "world" city, and to Berlin and Barcelona as particularly cosmopolitan cities.
+In some cases, qualitative research participants saw these cities as unique destinations, disconnected from the rest of their respective countries.
+As one Swiss research participant explained, "I was not interested to go to another city in Germany.
+I would not have moved to another city than Berlin" (GE_INT21_Switzerland).
 For some highly-skilled and highly-mobile research participants, the presence of an international community emerged as a key condition for selecting potential future destinations.
 As one focus group participant explained, this is because other internationals make it easier to integrate into a new environment: